vbookshelf/Arduino-Computer-Vision-Finger-Counter/README.md

 [ Project Under Construction ]

 By using serial communication it's possible to combine the power of a pc with a low cost Arduino micro-controller.
-This opens up a world of possibilities to experiment with homemade machine learning devices and robotics products.
+This opens up a world of possibilities to experiment with building your own machine learning devices and robotics products.

 This project demonstrates how to send data between a python script (running on a laptop) and an Arduino.
 It takes just a few lines of code to get the serial communication working.